SteelCompendium/data-md-dse/Bestiary/Minotaur.md

   "target": "Triggering creature"
   "effects":
   - "name": "Effect"
-    "effect": "The minotaur charges the target using Flail and Blade or Goring Horns. "
+    "effect": "The minotaur [[Charge|charges]] the target using Flail and Blade or Goring Horns. "

 ```